xinpengfei520/springboot-kotlin-demo/README.md

 # springboot-kotlin-demo
-Using Kotlin + Gradle build for Springboot demo.
+Using Kotlin + Gradle built for Springboot demo.